raphaeldertinatti/cursor-forloop-plsql/README.md

 ### Conclusion.

-These methods provides much more flexibility to manipulate data from many different tables, allowing comples updates and inserts going more efficient.
+These methods provides much more flexibility to manipulate data from many different tables, allowing complex updates and inserts going more efficient.